 The following list contains topics nominated to OHAT that have not yet been approved for formal review.

 You can provide information on any of the nominated topics (such as citations or new studies, scientific issues, and nomination of experts).

 See the list of ongoing evaluations.

-- Primary Uses or Exposures: Fluoride is used primarily used to prevent tooth decay; added to municipal water supplies and dental products (such as toothpaste).
-Also used in consumer products (such as cleaning supplies) and industrial applications.
-People are primarily exposed to fluoride from drinking water and use of fluorinated products.
+|Fluoride (endocrine disruption)||Fluoride is primarily used to prevent tooth decay and is added to municipal water supplies and dental products (such as toothpaste).
+It is also used in consumer products (such as cleaning supplies) and industrial applications.
+Primary exposure to fluoride comes from from drinking water and use of fluorinated products.
 Water fluoridation represents 30% to 70% of an individual's total exposure.
 Workers may be exposed by inhaling fluoride compounds.||October 7, 2015

 Note on Accessibility: Persons with disabilities or using assistive technology may find some documents are not fully accessible.
-For assistance, contact CDM (or use our contact form) and identify the documents/pages for which access is required.
+For assistance, email us or use our contact form and identify the documents/pages for which access is required.
 We will assist you in accessing the content of these files.
 NIEHS has helpful information on accessibility.